-Unfortunately, calculating employee turnover and retention just isn’t that simple.
+Unfortunately, measuring employee turnover and retention just isn’t that simple.

-The ideal turnover rate (the number of employees who have left your company during a certain time period) and retention rate (the number of employees who have stayed at your company for a certain amount of time) for your organisation aren’t necessarily the average rates listed on national surveys — they’re going to depend on factors such as your industry, your historical turnover rate and internal promotion rate.
+The ideal turnover rate and retention rate for your organisation aren’t necessarily the average rates listed on national surveys — they’re going to depend on factors such as your industry, your historical turnover rate and internal promotion rate.
 And if you don’t take the time to consider each of these factors, you might not end up with an accurate view of how your company is handling its turnover and retention.